 There are lots of free online tools for helping you to create cartoons or comic strips.
 Here’s a good roundup of some of them.

 Head to a local fruit farm for a session of strawberry or apple picking.

 #42.
 Throw a Mamma Mia or Grease Party

 An excuse to research a long ago decade like the 70s or the 50s

-- find the soundtracks to the film and
+- Find the soundtracks to a film set in the era

 Coillte Outdoors has lots of bike trails and maps for different counties.
 Ask Mum or Dad nicely to drop you off for a day’s mountain cycling, don’t forget to take plenty of water with you (and your helmet…).

-Organise a rounders or tag rugby tournament at nearby green space/field.
+Organise a rounders or tag rugby or ultimate frisbee tournament at nearby green space/field.
 Someone bring the ball/bat/food/drinks.
 Get everyone to bring camping chairs or picnic blankets to crash on while waiting for their turn.